BrainStone/BrainStoneMod/README.md

 Any alternate licenses are noted where appropriate.

 ##Jar Signing
-All jars from our download servers will be signed begining from version v2.53.115 BETA DEV.
+All jars from all official download sources will be signed begining from version v2.53.115 BETA DEV.
 The signature will always be `da39a3ee5e6b4b0d3255bfef95601890afd80709` and you are free to verify it.